 Unfortunately, there is no prescription that all spouses dealing with infidelity can follow.
 Now that you’ve learned of your spouse’s betrayal, you’ll have to make perhaps the most difficult decision of your life thus far.
 Dig deep, because only you can know the solution to this ordeal.

 Infidelity does not constitute grounds for divorce in Minnesota, but it can still impact your dissolution.
 No matter its role in your marriage’s breakdown, you deserve compassionate legal counsel.
-The Brown Law Offices, P.A. could be a critical resource as you embark on the divorce process, so get in touch today.
+The law firm of Barna, Guzy & Steffen, Ltd. could be a critical resource as you embark on the divorce process, so get in touch today.